Prior distributions for structured semi-orthogonal matrices: Incorporating Structure

 \subsection{Sparsity}

-To construct a prior distribution for a sparse semi-orthogonal matrix, we will set $\Omega = I_p$ and let the entries of $Z$ be i.i.d. from a continuous shrinkage prior with mean zero, unit variance, and finite fourth moments.
-Then, by Theorem \ref{thm:limitingdistribution}, $Q_{X}$ will inherit the approximate sparsity of $X$ in the high-dimensional setting where $k \ll p.$ Assumption \ref{ass:moments} rules out many choices for the continuous shrinkage prior.
+To construct a prior distribution for a sparse semi-orthogonal matrix, we will set $\Omega = I_p$ and let the entries of $Z$ be i.i.d. from a continuous shrinkage prior with mean zero, unit variance, and finite fourth moment.
+Then, by Theorem~\ref{thm:limitingdistribution}, $Q_{X}$ will inherit the approximate sparsity of $X$ in the high-dimensional setting where $k \ll p.$

+Condition~\ref{ass:moments} rules out many choices for the continuous shrinkage prior.
 For example, global-local shrinkage priors such as the horseshoe \citep{carvalho2010horseshoe}, generalized double Pareto \citep{armagan2013generalized}, or Dirichlet-Laplace \citep{Bhattacharya2015} introduce dependence through the global scale parameter and, in many cases, have infinite variance and fourth moments.
 These observations motivate us to propose a novel continuous shrinkage prior for the entries of $Z$ that satisfies the requirements above and has a number of other appealing properties.
-In particular, we propose to let the entries of $Z$ be i.i.d. with density
+In particular, we propose to let the entries of $Z$ be i.i.d. real-valued random variables with common density